UVADS/orientation-technical/badges/vscode.md

 4. **connect** VS Code to GitHub.
    * **Work** on your cloned repo, commit a change, and push that change back up to GitHub.
+      * hint: use `git clone`
+      * This step is tricky.
+You will edit files "locally" on your machine.
+But you won't see the changes reflected on GitHub "remote" until you do `git push`

    * In this process you **may have to configure** your profile with a terminal command like

         `$ git config --global user.name "John Doe"`